jhollist/clear_r_2019/lessons/01_rstudio.md

 ### Projects

 Projects are a way to organize your work in RStudio.
 Essentially they are folders, but with a few added files so that you can manage some options on a per project basis.
-I HIGHLY recommend using projects as they take care of a lot of things for you.
+I HIGHLY recommend using projects as they take care of a lot of things for you (e.g. will help manage your file paths).
 It is what we will be using in this workshop.
 To create a new project use File:New Project, or use the drop-down on the top right of the RStudio window.
 It will look like this after you select "New Project..."

 ![rstudio proj](figures/rstudio_proj.jpg)